seba-1511/atg/README.md

 This code provides:

+* Re-implementation of the ATG algorithm in `examples/atg.py`.
 * Loaders for the dataset splits introduced in the paper.
 * Demonstration code for training the algorithms, borrowed from [learn2learn](https://github.com/learnables/learn2learn).